torresflo/QGooglePhotos/README.md

 ### Prerequisites

 The project is compiled with <a href="https://doc.qt.io/qt-5/index.html">Qt 5.11.2</a>.
 The Qt add-on <a href="https://doc.qt.io/qt-5/qtnetworkauth-index.html">Qt Network Authorization</a> must be installed to build the project.
+You also need to provide the library [VLC-Qt](https://vlc-qt.tano.si/) to build the project.
+It is only necessary for the video viewer widget though, you can run the Google Photos library without it if you want.

 You need to register a new project in the <a href="https://console.developers.google.com/">Google Developpers Console</a> as no one is provided.
 This step is necessary because you have to request the client credentials to identify your application.